konflux-ci/image-controller/README.md

 [![codecov](https://codecov.io/gh/konflux-ci/image-controller/branch/main/graph/badge.svg)](https://codecov.io/gh/konflux-ci/image-controller)
-# The Image Controller for AppStudio
+# The Image Repository Controller for Konflux
-The Image Controller operator helps set up container image repositories on Quay.io for AppStudio.
+The Image Controller operator helps set up container image repositories on Quay image registry for Konflux.

 ### Image Controller operator installation

 1. Install the project on your cluster by running `make deploy`.
-2. Set up the Quay.io token that would be used by the controller to set up image repositories under the `quay.io/redhat-user-workloads` organization.
+2. Set up the Quay.io token that would be used by the controller to set up image repositories under the `quay.io/user-workloads` organization.

 ```
 kind: Secret